 Cost Efficiencies

-The shared colocation model allows organizations to leverage enterprise-class continuity infrastructure at a lower cost than building their data centres.
+The shared colocation model allows organizations to leverage enterprise-class continuity infrastructure at a lower cost than building their data centers.

 Key Planning Areas